vercel/commerce/README.md

 #### How to turn Features on and off

 > NOTE: The selected provider should support the feature that you are toggling.
-(This means that you can't turn wishlist on if the provider doesn't support this functionality out the box)
+(This means that you can't turn wishlist on if the provider doesn't support this functionality out of the box)

 - Open `site/commerce.config.json`
 - You'll see a config file like this: